prettier/plugin-pug/README.md

 - `pugWrapAttributesThreshold`
   Define the maximum amount of attributes that an element can appear with on one line before it gets wrapped.

-- `pugWrapAttributesPattern`
-  Define a regex pattern to match attributes against that should always trigger wrapping.

   Choices:

   - `-1` _default_ -> Only wrap attributes as needed.